Connect with others who understand.

 Written by Emily Wagner, M.S.

-Chemotherapy drugs are commonly used as cancer treatments due to their ability to kill cells that divide quickly.
-However, chemotherapy can also be used to treat autoimmune diseases such as inflammatory arthritis (rheumatoid arthritis and psoriatic arthritis) and systemic lupus erythematosus.
+Chemotherapy drugs are commonly used as cancer treatments due to their ability to kill cells that divide quickly, like cancer cells.
+However, chemotherapy drugs also can be used to treat people with autoimmune diseases like rheumatoid arthritis (RA).

-Chemotherapy drugs used for rheumatological diseases are known as disease-modifying antirheumatic drugs (DMARDs).
-DMARDs are specific drugs that help slow the progression of autoimmune diseases and prevent further joint damage.
-They target the exact cause of inflammation, which is usually caused by the body’s immune system attacking healthy cells.
+Chemotherapy drugs, along with advanced treatments like Janus kinase (JAK) inhibitors and biologics, used for rheumatological diseases are known as disease-modifying antirheumatic drugs (DMARDs).
+These drugs help slow the progression of autoimmune diseases and prevent further joint damage.
+DMARDs target the cause of inflammation, which usually results from the body’s immune system attacking healthy cells.

-Chemotherapy DMARDs help limit the number of immune cells made and the inflammatory mediators they release.
-They are commonly called immunosuppressive drugs because they suppress the immune system.
-DMARDs are given at lower doses for treating RA than when used for treating cancer.
+DMARDs help limit the number of immune cells made and the inflammatory signals they release.
+These medications are commonly called immunosuppressive drugs because they work by intentionally suppressing the immune system.
+DMARDs that are also considered chemotherapy drugs are given at lower doses to treat rheumatoid arthritis compared to when they’re used to treat cancer.

 Methotrexate

-Rheumatrex or Trexall (methotrexate) is a first-line DMARD given to people with RA.
-It is effective, has few side effects, and is easy to take.
-Methotrexate can be given as a subcutaneous injection (just under the skin) or taken orally.
-It typically begins working within four to six weeks after treatment, and the dose can be easily adjusted as needed.
+Methotrexate (Otrexup, Rheumatrex, Trexall, Xatmep) is a first-line DMARD given to many people with RA.
+It’s used in much higher doses to treat some types of cancer.
+When used to treat RA, methotrexate is effective, has few side effects, and is easy to take.
+It can be given as a subcutaneous injection (just under the skin) or taken orally (by mouth), providing flexible dosing options for people with RA.
+Typically, methotrexate begins working within four to six weeks after treatment.
+The dose can be easily adjusted as needed.

-Methotrexate is often combined with other RA medications for more effective treatment, including nonsteroidal anti-inflammatory drugs (NSAIDs) such as Tylenol (ibuprofen) and Aleve (naproxen).
-Methotrexate can also be used in double therapy with another DMARD, such as:
+Methotrexate may be combined with other RA medications for more effective treatment, including nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil) and naproxen (Aleve).
+Methotrexate may also be used in double therapy with another DMARD, such as:

 Cyclophosphamide

-Cytoxan (cyclophosphamide) is used for treating severe RA that has not responded well to other treatments (known as refractory RA).
-It can also be used for treating other conditions associated with RA, such as vasculitis.
-Cytoxan can have serious risks, including infection and damage to cells in the bone marrow.
-Your doctor or rheumatologist will check your blood cell counts while you are taking this medication to help avoid negative side effects.
+Cyclophosphamide is an immunosuppressive medication used for treating severe RA that hasn’t responded well to other treatments (known as refractory RA).
+It can also be used for treating conditions associated with RA, such as vasculitis (inflammation of the blood vessels).
+Cyclophosphamide has serious risks, including infection and damage to cells in the bone marrow.
+To help avoid side effects, your doctor or rheumatologist will check your blood cell counts regularly while you’re taking this medication.

-Cytoxan can be given by injection at a hospital or doctor’s office every one to four weeks, or it can be taken orally.
-The dosage changes from person to person, but it is typically based on body weight, height, and how well your kidneys work.
-It can take several weeks to see improvements, and even longer to feel the full effects of cyclophosphamide.
+Cyclophosphamide can be given by injection at a hospital or doctor’s office every one to four weeks, or it can be taken orally.
+The dosage changes from person to person, but it’s typically based on body weight and height, as well as how well your kidneys work.
+It can take several weeks to see improvements and even longer to notice the full effects.

 Azathioprine